Monday, 11 September 1939

-At Warsaw, German troops are blocked and remain in the outskirts.
+In Warsaw, German troops are blocked and remain on the outskirts.

 Battle of the Atlantic: Germany, in response to the British announcement of a blockade of Germany, announce their own blockade of Great Britain.
 German radio says that they must "reply to [the British blockade] with the same methods."

-The Polish government orders its submarines to either break through to Great Britain or be interned in Sweden.
+The Polish government orders its submarines to either break out to Great Britain or be interned in Sweden.

 Western Front: French forces advance in the Saar, including a bayonet charge near Merzig.